Assigning chores to our children can often feel like a tug of war, and honestly, we often just let go of the rope because it becomes overwhelming.

 25. Favorite dinner.
 Making their favorite dinner and dessert makes for a simple, easy, and yummy chore reward.

 26. Out to a favorite restaurant.
 If cooking is not your thing on Sundays.
 Go out to breakfast, lunch, or dinner to their favorite spot in celebration of chore completion.

 27. Headphones.
 Most kids nowadays use headphones for school-related tasks and entertainment purposes.
-If they want a new set of headphones, they can request it in their Chore Chart Reward section as a bi-weekly or monthly price—some headphones can be really pricey.
+If they want a new set of headphones, they can request it in their Chore Chart Reward section at a bi-weekly or monthly price—some headphones can be really pricey.

 28. Posters.
-If your child has been eyeing a poster for the bedroom of their favorite cartoon, singer, or sports player… they can request it upon completion of a weekly or bi-weekly chores.
+If your child has been eyeing a poster for the bedroom of their favorite cartoon, singer, or sports player… they can request it upon completion of weekly or bi-weekly chores.

 29. Sticker pack.
 These work great as weekly prices and Chore Stores.

 30. Picnic.
 Our kids love going for a picnic from time to time at a nearby park.
 We all love it there.
 However, with the hustle and bustle of the week and even some weekends, we often opt out of going.
 Writing it down as part of a chores reward ensures we make it a priority to do so.